Over 5% of Americans are living with Alzheimer’s Disease.

 It pains me to talk to her now; our weekly phone calls have drifted into bi-weekly and crossed over into monthly conversations, simply and selfishly because it hurts me to hear her so confused.
 There is nothing more that I miss than being able to talk to her – really have a normal conversation with her – one that I know she was comprehending what I am saying to her.

 Even when I was at war with her in my teen years, I’d take that over what I have with her now.
 I wish I could have those times back, but I can’t, so instead of being hurt and mortified by mom’s words and actions, I try to find humor instead.
-Although there are times that I hang up the phone and just allow myself to cry for her, for me, for us.
+Although there are times I hang up the phone and just allow myself to cry for her, for me, for us.

 I have decided to blog various stories about mom that have made me chuckle over the years.
 It’s okay to laugh, I do.

-I should have known Mom was drifting towards Alzheimer’s when we went out to eat one night.
+I should have known Mom was drifting toward Alzheimer’s when we went out to eat one night.
 While the cashier was ringing up our check, mom grabbed a peppermint from the large bowl of candy on the counter.
 She must have really loved those peppermints because she grabbed another one and shoved it quickly into her mouth while the cashier handed me my change.

 I unzipped my pocketbook and Mom unzipped hers.
 I put my wallet back in to my pocketbook; Mom dumped the whole bowl of candy into her pocketbook and walked out the door.